 The boat is insured which covers third party, and usually medical evacuation.

-If you are a national of the European Economic Area (EEA) or of Switzerland, possession of a European Health Insurance Card (EHIC) (This has replaced the E111 form), entitles you to free acute health care in any of the EEA countries & Switzerland.
+If you are a national of the European Economic Area (EEA) or of Switzerland, possession of a European Health Insurance Card (EHIC) entitles you to free acute health care in any of the EEA countries & Switzerland.
 To check whether you are entitled to this form, or to see a list of the countries covered, go to the NHS/EHIC website.
 If possible a European Health Insurance Card (EHIC) should definitely be obtained before coming on a trip with us abroad, to the EEA or Switzerland.
-You can get a EHIC by applying online.
+If you are a UK national you need a GHIC instead.
+You can get a GHIC by applying online.
+If you already hold an EHIC it is still valid until the expiry date, even if you are not eligible for a new one.
+(Certain pnsioners and northern ireland residents can still get a new UK EHIC).

 Details of reciprocal healthcare agreements that the UK holds with countries outside the EEA/Switzerland are available here.